 Make the interior pleasant

 By the time the owners retire or get nearer their golden years, most homes look dated, even if kept in pristine condition.
-A few simple changes in features and décor can transform the home for your loved ones into a vibrant and enjoyable place that will become a site of many cheerful family gatherings.
+A few simple changes in features and décor can transform the home for your loved ones into a vibrant.
+Furthermore, enjoyable place that will become a site of many cheerful family gatherings.
 Start from easier upgrades like window treatments, rugs, and furniture, and consider placing a few burners with aromatic soy melts throughout the house.
-These aromatic blocks will quickly fill any room with reinvigorating fragrances, while the flicker of the tea light flame will add warmth and ambiance to any setting.
+These aromatic blocks will quickly fill any room with reinvigorating fragrances.
+While the flicker of the tea light flame will add warmth and ambiance to any setting.

 Create an outdoor garden space